spiffe/helm-charts-hardened/charts/spire/README.md

 ### 0.17.X

 A few options were renamed.
 If you have changed any of these from the defaults, please update them:
-* global.telemetry.prometheus.enabled=true -> global.spire.useRecommended.enabled=true
+* global.telemetry.prometheus.enabled=true -> global.spire.recommendations.enabled=true
-* global.spire.strictMode=true -> global.spire.useRecommended.enabled=true
+* global.spire.strictMode=true -> global.spire.recommendations.enabled=true

 ### 0.16.X